Using Chiropractors For Back Pain - Are They All They're Cracked Up To Be?

 Your physical exam is to help the chiropractor diagnose exactly what is causing your back pain and what they need to adjust to fix it.

-In most cases these tests along with the background information collected at the initial consultation will be enough for the chiropractor to make a diagnosis.
+In most cases the results of these tests along with the background information collected at the initial consultation will be enough for the chiropractor to make a diagnosis.

-However in some cases you may also be sent for X-rays so they can see your whole bone structure and look for any problems or abnormalities more clearly.
+However, in some cases you may also be sent for X-rays so they can see your bone structure and look for any problems or abnormalities more clearly.

 Once your chiropractor has made a diagnosis of what is causing your pain they will be able to tell if you would benefit from chiropractic treatment or not.

-Now if they have detected a serious issue such as a fracture, infection, tumour or neurological issue then you'll be referred to the relevant doctor or medical professional.
+Now if they have detected a serious issue such as a fracture, infection, tumour, or neurological problem then you'll be referred to the relevant doctor or medical professional instead.

-But most of the time the pain will either be non-specific or due to nerve problems and these can be treated with chiropractic adjustments.
+But most of the time your pain will either be non-specific or due to nerve problems and these can be treated with chiropractic adjustments.

-When your problem is eligible for chiropractic treatment the chiropractor will work out a treatment plan based on your health, age, goals and the extent of your injury.
+So your chiropractor will work out a treatment plan based on your health, age, goals, and the extent of your injury.

-They will also tell you how many chiropractic treatments you would need and what kind of treatments these are.
+They will also tell you how many chiropractic treatments you will need and which kind of treatments these are.

-Once you are armed with all this information it is then up to you whether you want to start right away or go home and think it through first.
+And once you are armed with all this information it's then up to you to decide whether you want to start right away or go home and think it through first.

 Once a chiropractor has diagnosed a misalignment of your spinal joints they will attempt a chiropractic adjustment.